 No more living room

 “They gave up a room they underused and gained space they'll use every day,” explains designer Pat Undlin.
-“The new spaces better fit the way they live
+“The new spaces better fit the way they live and entertain.”

 Without adding a square inch of space, the design team from Pappas Inc. was able to accommodate the family's love of cooking and entertaining.